Chapter 4 : Chains

 “What did Lily want?”
 Florence finally asked.
 Mary didn’t look at Florence and instead she stood up and brushed her robes off.
 She was cold and had been sitting in the wind for the last hour.

 “Nothing much,” Mary replied and started to walk towards the castle.
 She put those memories in the box and she refused to open them up again.
-She remembered her uncle’s motto, the one he said nearly every day this summer at the Toy Emporium.
-Live every moment in the present and with what is right before you.
-Well, that is what Mary was keen on doing.
-She’d tie everything from the past in tight chains if she had to and ignore it.
+She remembered her uncle’s motto, the one he said nearly daily this summer at the Toy Emporium.
+Always remember Mary, you must always live in the present.
+There’s no use looking backwards.
+Mary was keen on doing.
+She’d tie everything from the past in tight chains if she had to.

 “Right, like I believe that.
 You really need to learn how to lie, Mary, it’s actually sad how transparent you are,” Florence yelled after her.
 Mary had begun walking away.
 “You will tell me even if you’re playing the avoiding game right now.”

 Mary continued walking at a quick pace, but before she got far by herself James came up beside her.
 His own broom was lazily held over his shoulder and he casually tried to brush his hair out of his eyes.
 The wind kept wiping it back so it hung in front of his face like a curtain.
-Mary knew Florence would be following at a pace known to snail; she didn’t look back and knew Florence wouldn’t try to catch up with her.
-This suited her well.
+Mary knew Florence would be following at a pace known to snail; she didn’t look back.
+Florence wouldn’t try to catch up with her with James here.

 “Hello to you too, Mary,” James said.
 His hazel eyes were twinkling and Mary shrugged.